34

 6

 • great info.
 Maybe my question (or comments) are unclear however.
 Basically, how much can the body handle before you run into side effects (kidneys, digestion, etc)?
 Not necessarily about weight loss.
-Mar 14, 2011 at 4:17
+Commented Mar 14, 2011 at 4:17

 • It's not clear.
 For kidneys, it's depends of a lot of things, how much water do you drink, your weight, how much exercise...